voidabhi/PizzaDeliveryApp/README.md

 `Order Placer - Place customized pizza order with bevarages and add-ons`

-`Notifier- Receive notifications of discounts and deals`
+`Notifier - Receive notifications of discounts and deals`

 Technologies Used